allenapplehead/eyeforanitem/README.md

 ## 2.2 Post-processing and finding your item through NanoDB

 ### 2.2.1 NanoDB commands
+If you've just collected your dataset, you need to build your embeddings first.
+This only needs to be once per data collection
 ```cd jetson-containers
 ./run.sh -v ${PWD}/data/datasets/image_collector/train:/my_dataset $(./autotag nanodb) \
   python3 -m nanodb \